formkit/docs-content/plugins/inertia.md

 ## Usage

-To use the Inertia plugin we need to import the `useForm` function from `@formkit/inertia`, call the `useForm` function to receive the `form`, it comes with Inertia method calls, reactive states, the plugin event system, and the FormKit plugin.
+To use the Inertia plugin we need to import the `useForm` function from `@formkit/inertia`, call the `useForm` function to receive the `form`, it comes with Inertia's method calls, reactive states, the addons for extensions, and the FormKit plugin.

-The `useForm` function can take one optional argument:

-- `initialFields`: The initial fields to be passed to your form.

-### Method Calls

-The `useForm()` composable returns the methods `get`, `post`, `put`, `patch` and `delete`.
+The `useForm` function takes one optional argument for the initial fields that will be passed to your form via plugin, it will also return methods like `submit`, `get`, `post`, `put`, `patch` and `delete`.
 All of these methods will return a suitable function for use as FormKit’s `@submit` handler.

-The easiest way to use it is by creating a new `const` with the resulting method of your choice:
+The easiest way to use it is by creating a new `const` with the resulting method of your choice, and adding the `form.plugin` to the FormKit form `:plugins`:

 ```html
 <script setup lang="ts">